pspeter3/pspeter3.github.com/source/_posts/2011-09-26-playing-minecraft-with-an-xbox360-controller.markdown

 title: "Playing Minecraft With an Xbox360 Controller"
 date: 2011-09-26 12:05
 comments: true
-categories: xbox360, minecraft, ubuntu, elementary
+categories: xbox360 minecraft ubuntu elementary
 ---

-So my friend Lorne bought me Minecraft for my birthday.
+So I got Minecraft for my birthday, which started this whole adventure.
 I have a laptop and don't own a USB mouse which makes playing slightly difficult.
 I've never been a huge fan of the mouse and keyboard for games, which I know is basically heresy, so I decided to setup my computer to use an Xbox 360 controller.
 I'm running Elementary OS Jupiter which is a derivative of Ubuntu.

 ## Resources